cubee-cb/ncr-pakify/README.md

 - `basepak` might seem to contain no levels.
 This is because its `region.json` is pre-generated with all the levels included, made inside PICO-8 directly from the original game's map data rather than the Ogmo Project.

 Some things to keep in mind with regards to the different builds of the game:
-- The native **Linux build** is what I would call the "first-class" build; this is the one I can test the most and will be supporting at all costs.
+- The native **Linux build** is what I would call the "first-class" build; this is the one I can test the most and will be supporting to the best of my ability.
   - Primarily because I run Linux, but also as Valve is investing heavily on Linux with the Steam Deck, Machine and such.
 Why not run natively on their hardware?
-- The **Windows build** is secondary; I will support it to the best of my ability, but I do not use Windows as my main operating system so help with any issues is limited.
+- The **Windows build** is secondary; I will attempt to support it as best I can, but as I do not use Windows as my main operating system help with any issues is limited.
-  - As for *why* I made this game in Mono + C# when I'm not using Windows... shush.
+  - As for *why* I made this game in Mono + C# when I'm not using Windows...
 I like MonoGame.
+I *started* development on Windows.
+That's about it.
 - **Wine/Proton** are *NOT* supported; through limited testing I can confirm that the game at least runs, but any issues encountered that are exclusive to Wine/Proton will most likely not be worked on.
-Please use the native Linux build if possible.
-  - Using Proton will make it more difficult to find the game's data folders.
-They will be under the Windows path in `steamapps/compatdata/4409630/pfx/drive_c/users/steamuser/`.
+  - The game's data folders will be under the Windows path in `steamapps/compatdata/4409630/pfx/drive_c/users/steamuser/` or your Wine Prefix.